 Little ones love running around the Fire Museum, and history buffs make a beeline for the Citadel, the famous military cadet school.
 Riverfront Park offers stunning views of the Cooper River — without worrying you’ll get elbowed in the crowd.

 And arguably a destination in itself is the Park Circle area of North Charleston.
-East Montague Ave is one of the main streets which extends from the circle and boasts trendy restaurants, nightlife, eclectic shops and breweries.
+East Montague Ave is one of the main streets that extend from the circle and boasts trendy restaurants, nightlife, eclectic shops, and breweries.
 It’s definitely a neighborhood hangout with plenty of options for family friendly outdoor activities and dining.
-We like to consult this interactive map of the area from EATER.COM when trying to choose where to eat: Best Restaurants in Park Circle
+We like to consult this interactive map of the area from Eater.com when trying to choose where to eat: Best Restaurants in Park Circle

 Sweet Tea Trail